Fargo Explains The Origins of Crime

 It makes for a good crime show, but there’s nothing really ground breaking when it comes to defining how a bad guy/gal actually ticks.

-Once the flaw reveals itself, usually in a moment of impulsiveness, the person–rather than own up and admit what they did–dig themselves into a deeper hole, all the while thinking that one of their schemes will eventually solve their problem.
+Once the flaw reveals itself, usually in a moment of impulsiveness, the person–rather than own up and admit what they did–digs themselves into a deeper hole, all the while thinking that their scheme to climb out of the hole will eventually solve their problem.

 Let’s review our ‘bad guys/gals’ from Fargo.